Australia Eco Lodges

 Reef Restoration Foundation (Queensland)

 Coral nurseries for the restoration of the Great Barrier Reef.
-As a visitor you can adopt a “coral tree”, which is an artificial structure that encourages coral to attach to and grow.
+As a visitor you can adopt a “coral tree”.
+This is an artificial structure that encourages coral to attach to and grow.

 Australia Eco lodges and Travel Safety

 Check in advance about the safety in Australia and in the places you plan to visit.
 You can also consult your country’s official government websites.
-For American citizens, this is the US Dept. Of State’s page on Australia.
+You can use the Canadian Government page on Australia.

 Leave a Reply